AathifMahir/MauiIcons/src/MauiIcons.Material.Rounded/readme.md

 **[Check out the Repository for Docs](https://github.com/AathifMahir/MauiIcons)**

 # Get Started
-In order to use the .NET MAUI Icons - Material you need to call the extension method in your `MauiProgram.cs` file as follows:
+In order to use the .NET MAUI Icons - Material Rounded you need to call the extension method in your `MauiProgram.cs` file as follows:

 ```csharp
 using MauiIcons.Material;